 The adopted Code of Federal Regulations provides technical detail and specifications for safety equipment on certain passenger carrying vessels.
 Where equipment requirements and/or specifications for certain vessels are less than those required by this rule, are not addressed or are considered inappropriate for a class of vessels the following shall prevail.

 First Aid Kit

-Each vessel shall carry on board a first aid kit containing at least the items specified in the current Department of Consumer and Business Services, Occupational Health and Safety Division Administrative Rules or such future first aid kit rules as are adopted.
+Each vessel shall carry on board a first aid kit containing at least the items specified in this section.